In Washington, D.C. Presenting Holography

 & Laser Arts and Sciences @ The Smithsonian.

-I saw my first laser hologram in 1968, attended my first holography exhibit in 1976, began my own laser & holography studio in 1983, and started the HoloWorld web site in 1994.
+I saw my first laser hologram in 1968, attended my first holography exhibit in 1976, began my own laser & holography studio in 1983, and started my world-famous holography web site in 1993.
 I began as a kid, and after an entire lifetime, there is plenty more to say.
-But for now I'll just say that sooner or later in your own holographic journey, no matter where you are in the world, you will eventually come across "Frank DeFreitas".
+But for now I'll just say that sooner or later in your own journey in holography, no matter where you are in the world, you will eventually come across "Frank DeFreitas".

 I am one of the very few people on Earth to have his or her name on the surface of another heavenly body: Titan, the great moon of Saturn.